-The Onewheel is still great for trail riding, C’compared to the XR the smaller wheel makes it a bit more unstable and after riding with my friend and changing boards mid-ride I definitely feel the benefits of the XR for pushing trails.
+The Onewheel is still great for trail riding, Compared to the XR the smaller wheel makes it a bit more unstable and after riding with my friend and changing boards mid-ride I definitely feel the benefits of the XR for pushing trails.
 Also, the larger battery really comes into play if you want to ride long tracks out in the woods.

 For me the Pint has performed as I expected on the trail, if trail riding is what you want to do the majority of the time, then I would look into the XR and maybe even change the tire for a treaded one after the warranty has expired.

 A nice feature introduced with the Pint is the Simplestop.
 It’s good for new riders and makes dismounts clean and easy.
-I would recommend you to turn it off when you are feeling more comfortable with your board and actually start practicing the heel lift dismount straight away.
+I would recommend you turn it off when you are feeling more comfortable with your board and actually start practicing the heel lift dismount straight away.

 The integrated handle at the wheel is so much more comfortable compared to the XR front grip.
-These improvements directly address two of what many users have expressed to be Onewheel’s biggest pain points — hard to dismounts and cumbersome carrying.
+These improvements directly address two of what many users have expressed to be Onewheel’s biggest pain points — hard to dismount and cumbersome carrying.